 The most dominant narrative regarding transgender persons in Nepal today is that the Constitution has awarded them the right to self-determine and record their preferred names and gender markers in all official identity documents (often referencing the landmark 2007 case Sunil Babu Pant vs The Government of Nepal).
 Let us take a look at the realities behind this assumption.

-Please note: for the rest of this piece, we will be using the term PoMSOGIESEC (‘People of marginalized sexual orientation, gender identity and sex characteristics), instead of the more commonly used LGBTQIA+.
-The term PoMSOGIESEC was coined by Nepali activists because it’s a broader umbrella term than LGBT, LGBTI, LGBTIQ, etc.
+Please note: for the rest of this piece, we will be using the term PoMSOGIESC (‘People of marginalized sexual orientation, gender identity and sex characteristics), instead of the more commonly used LGBTQIA+.
+The term PoMSOGIESC was coined by Nepali activists because it’s a broader umbrella term than LGBT, LGBTI, LGBTIQ, etc.

 From registering a new birth to obtaining a citizenship certificate, the process of obtaining any identity document is complicated, and a number of rules must be followed for them to be issued.

 In order to issue a birth certificate, each new birth in Nepal has to be registered at the ward office within 30 days of the child’s birth.
 This birth certificate is then required while enrolling the child in school.
 The child is thereafter registered in all educational institutions they attend under the name and gender that were assigned to them at birth and recorded on the birth certificate.

 For example, the Basic Level Examination, BLE (previously the District Level Examination), taken at the end of Grade 8 requires students to present their birth certificates when they are registering for the exams.
 Furthermore, when the certification is awarded, it must reflect the exact personal information that is in the student’s birth certificate.